 Why Are There Silverfish In My Scottsdale Home?

 Despite their name, Silverfish (Lepisma sacchrina) are not aquatic creatures.
-They are a common insect with a thin body that rarely exceeds one inch in length, and they have six legs.
+They are a common insect in Scottsdale with a thin body that rarely exceeds one inch in length, and they have six legs.
 They have a silver or bluish color that appears metallic, and they move in a “fish-like” manner.
 Silverfish are largely nocturnal insects that feed exclusively on sugars and carbohydrates.
 Often, these pests are found in landscaping near the exterior of homes, and can easily pass-through small openings to move inside.
 The presence of silverfish inside a home may be a sign of some type of water damage.
-Areas of silverfish infestation often will have yellow stains and trails of tiny black waste particles
+You can identify a silverfish infestation by checking for yellow stains and trails of tiny black waste particles

 Are Silverfish Potentially Dangerous?